Do You Need a Kiln to Glaze Pottery at Home

 If you still do not have access to high enough temperatures required for “Low Fire Glazes,” consider painting your pottery with Acrylic Paint.
 Although this will not produce a glass-like state as a kiln-glazed pot, it will allow you to add color and vibrancy to your finished product without using expensive equipment.

-You can still get your clay pieces hot enough to turn into ceramic material to strengthen your clay.
+You can still your clay pieces hot enough to turn them into a ceramic material to strengthen your clay.
 Then use these at-home glazing alternatives, including Acrylic paint, Clear polyurethane varnish, and an Acrylic Sealer.
-If you can’t raku fire or pit fire your clay, Using Air-dry Clay is a good alternative.
+If you can’t raku-fire or pit-fire your clay, Using Air-dry Clay is a good alternative.

 Another alternative would be to glaze your pieces at home and rent kiln space at a pottery studio in your area.
-Where you live will determine the pricing on renting the kiln space.
+Where you live will determine the pricing for renting the kiln space.

 Final Thoughts